 Severe Pain or Inability to Move

-Severe pain, especially in the neck, back, or abdomen, can signal significant injuries like fractures, internal bleeding, or spinal damage.
+Severe pain in the neck, back, or abdomen after a car accident is a symptom that requires immediate hospital evaluation, because it can indicate spinal fractures, internal bleeding, or organ damage that is not visible from outside the body.
 Don’t dismiss intense discomfort; it warrants professional evaluation.
 On the other hand, if you cannot feel your legs or move one of your extremities, it also warrants an emergency trip to the hospital.
 You could have nerve impingement or something more serious like spinal cord damage.

 Difficulty Breathing or Chest Pain